 In general, before switching, you must consider factors such as:

 - The outstanding balance on your mortgage.
-The minimum amount accepted by Irish banks for someone switching is around €30,000 to €40,000.
+The minimum amount accepted by Irish lenders for someone switching is around €30,000 to €40,000.
 Anything less and the bank will feel it won't be worth their while.

 - Whether you have a fixed-rate mortgage with your current lender.
-You may be charged penalty fees for switching out of a fixed-rate mortgage early so you may need to wait until the end of the term before you can consider switching.
+You may be charged a penalty fee for switching out of a fixed-rate mortgage early so you may need to wait until the end of the term before you can consider switching.
 However, sometimes the penalty for breaking a fixed-rate may be far less than the savings you'd make by switching mortgage lender so it's important to do the math.

 - Your credit rating.
 You must still have a good credit rating.
-A credit check will be carried out by the lender you’re trying to switch to and if you’ve taken out loans or used credit cards and had difficulties repaying these, you may have problems switching.
+A credit check will be carried out by the lender you’re trying to switch to and if you’ve taken out new loans or used credit cards and had difficulties repaying these, you may have problems switching.

 - How much equity is in your home.
 You may have difficulty switching if you are in negative equity or have less than 20%.
 However each lender will assess your switch on a case-by-case basis.